vanhoangkha/Networking-fundamentals/Day45_NAT_Static_Part1.md

 PRIVATE IPv4 ADDRESSES (RFC 1918)

-- IPv4 doesn’t provide enough ADDRESSES for all DEVICES that need an IP ADDRESS in the modern world
+- IPv4 doesn’t provide enough ADDRESSES for all DEVICES that need an Địa chỉ IP in the modern world
-- The long-term solution is to switch to IPv6
+- The long-term solution is to Switch to IPv6
 - There are THREE MAIN short-term solutions:
     - CIDR
     - PRIVATE IPv4 ADDRESS